Dishonour of Cheque- Have you come across a situation where your cheque has been dishonoured?

-Today I am going to discuss the reasons for dishonour of cheque.
+Read to find out the top reasons for the dishonour of cheque.

-A cheque is said to be honoured, if the banks gives the amount to the payee.
-While, if the bank refuses to pay the amount to the payee, the cheque is said to be dishonoured.
-In other words, dishonour of cheque is a condition in which bank refuses to pay the amount of cheque to the payee.
+When a bank returns a cheque unpaid, it is called dishonour of cheque.
+It is said to be honoured if the bank gives the amount to the payee.
+While, if the bank refuses to honour the cheque and pay the amount to the payee, the cheque is said to be dishonoured.
+In other words, dishonour of cheque journal entry is a condition in which the bank refuses to pay the amount of cheque to the payee.

 However, if the drawer fails to make a fresh payment within 30 days of receiving the notice, the payee has the right to conduct a legal proceeding against the defaulter as per Section 138 of the Negotiable Instruments Act.